The Conservancy Staff

 Rebekah Thornhill advances giving goals and strategies for the Conservancy.

-Rebekah graduated from Gustavus Adolphus College before attending Union Theological Seminary, earning a Master of Arts, concentrating in Theology and the Arts.
-Rebekah also owns and manages a creative business centered on digital manufacturing with sustainable resources.
+Graduating from Gustavus Adolphus College, she earned a Master of Arts from Union Theological Seminary in the City of New York in Theology and the Arts.
+Thornhill has previously worked as Director of Marketing and Events in non-profit organizations.
+She also owns and manages a creative business centered on digital manufacturing with sustainable resources.
 As a small business owner she has worked to advocate for and support other local businesses through involvement with professional organizations.

 Rebekah shares a deep commitment towards art engagement and advocacy.
 She seeks to find ways for individual passions to align with the mission of the Conservancy.